xcChinaxc/fem-getting-started-with-css-portfolio/readme.md

 ## Overview

-Overall goal was to refresh myself on semantic HTML and responsive CSS styling.
+Overall goal was to refresh myself on basic CSS by recreating a two-page website from scratch using semantic HTML and CSS.

 ### Links